 Anton Mauve I 1876 I Oil on Canvas I Room 1.18

 We move ever so slightly back in time to Anton Mauve’s subtly exquisite painting of a ride on the beach.
 Mauve, Breitner, and van Gogh were contemporaries and knew each other well.
 Van Gogh and Mauve were related by marriage.
 He often wrote about their friendship, but the two had a terrible fight over a prostitute.
 Mauve told van Gogh that he had a “vicious character.”
 Van Gogh turned around and walked away, the friendship over forever.

 Despite his broken relationship with van Gogh, Mauve had a successful career capturing the Dutch countryside.
 He was especially well respected for his depiction of sheep and cattle.
 Interestingly, painters were compensated more for “sheep coming” than “sheep going.”

 John Ruskin, a turn-of-the-century art critic, describes Mauve as “the sweet lyric artist of Holland.”
 His landscapes capture light and shadow, with a restrained, somber color palette.
-There is a beauty but perhaps also a sadness to his works.
-E. B. Greenshields describes it thusly: “he sees that man moves through his life like a shadow passing over the ground, and like it disappears and is forgotten, while nature is permanent and enduring.”
+There is beauty but perhaps also sadness to his works.
+E. B. Greenshields described it: “he sees that man moves through his life like a shadow passing over the ground, and like it disappears and is forgotten, while nature is permanent and enduring.”
 As with many Dutch masterpieces, we are reminded, through the immutability of nature, of our own mortality.

 Greenshields puts his finger on what makes us stop and drink in a Mauve painting.
 Mauve “captures the mysteriousness of nature, and this makes his pictures types of her different moods more than views of particular places.”